micku7zu/Locate-driver/README.md

 # Locate driver
 An Open Source Android Application that automatically shares your location while you drive based on SMS.

-All you have to do is to choose a destination and an SMS keyword.
+All you have to do is to choose a destination, a keyword and to start the application.
 When someone sends you an SMS with that keyword, the application will auto respond with your location and ETA to your destination.

+The application it is battery friendly because it uses a "BroadcastReceiver", which means that the application is not running on the background,.
+The Android system sends an event when a SMS is received and the application will start in the background.
+It uses the GPS for a limited time, only to get the location for the response, after that it will close again.

 # Screenshots
 <img src="http://i.imgur.com/PoqOmM2.png" width="400">